thinkaurelius/titan-web-example/README.md

 The application is built using Spring (with annotations based config), JAX-RS, and Jersey.
 It is assumed that you are already familiar with these technologies.

-A Servlet Filter is used to show how TitanGraph transactions can be managed with a pre/post request Filter.

-This project also shows how Groovy classes can be injected into a Java web app to enable Gremlin Groovy sweetness.
+This project shows how Groovy classes can be injected into a Java web app to enable Gremlin Groovy sweetness.
 (See [GroovyGraphOp.groovy](src/main/groovy/com/thinkaurelius/titan/webexample/GroovyGraphOp.groovy).)

 The [Graph of the Gods](http://s3.thinkaurelius.com/docs/titan/0.5.0/getting-started.html) example data set is used.

+A Servlet Filter is used to show how TitanGraph transactions can be managed with a pre/post request Filter.

 A Vagrant box is provided that hosts Cassandra and Elasticsearch.